Is It Legal?: Alison

-Alison is the sexy secretary who has a job at the firm only because her estate agent boyfriend sends them a lot of clients looking for conveyancing work to be done.
+Alison is the stroppy secretary who has a job at the firm only because her estate agent boyfriend sends them many clients who need conveyancing services.
 She is constantly bored and likes to annoy the other members of the firm, particularly Bob, because of his crush on Sarah.

 Darren

 Darren is the firm's office assistant and general jack-of-all-trades.
-Generally seen as incompetent at his job, but remains on good terms with Bob and Colin despite Stella's obvious dislike of him.
+Generally seen as incompetent at his job, but he remains on good terms with Bob and Colin despite Stella's obvious dislike of him.
 His object of affection is Alison.